What are the Costs of Buying Property in Canada

 Ready to Open a New Door?

-Audra Poole brings her research acumen and luxury marketing and sales talents to the team.
-She is a highly respected marketing and public relations executive with more than twenty years of local, regional and international experience.
+Audra Poole brings a unique level of knowledge, experience and service that is hard to find.
+She is a skilled negotiator and a highly respected marketing and public relations executive with more than twenty-five years of local, regional and international experience.

-Whether you are looking to buy or sell a home in Victoria, Oak Bay, Sidney or Saanich – we’ll be on your side and make the process as stress free and seamless as possible.
+Whether you are looking to buy or sell a home in Victoria, Oak Bay, Sidney, Saanich or on Vancouver Island – she’ll be on your side and make the process as stress free and seamless as possible.